Maui’s best campgrounds

 Hike-in

-In contrast to Paliku, Holua has the shortest hike of the three wilderness sites.
-It is 3.7 miles in on the Halemau’u Trail or 7.4 miles on the Sliding Sands Trail.
-The camping area is a mixture of volcanic rock and tall grass at 6,940 feet.
-Holua also offers pit toilets and non-potable water and accommodates a maximum of 25 campers.
+Holua has the shortest hike of the three wilderness sites.
+It is 3.7 miles in on the Halemau’u Trail or 7.4 miles by way of the Sliding Sands Trail.
+The camping area is a blend of volcanic rock and tall grass, and sits at 6,940 feet.
+Holua also offers pit toilets and non-potable water and accommodates a max of 25 campers at a time.

 - Non-potable water